-- a. compensation authorized by law; - b. such gifts or benefits that normally accompany the responsibilities of office and are received as an incident of protocol or social obligation; - c. a political contribution otherwise reported by law, in the case of Members running for office: - d. services provided without compensation by persons volunteering their time; - e. a suitable memento of a function honouring the Member; - f. food, lodging, transportation and entertainment provided by Provincial, Regional and local governments or political subdivisions of them, by the Federal government or by a foreign government within a foreign country or by a conference, seminar or event organizer where the Member is either speaking or attending in an official capacity at an official event; - g. food and beverages consumed at banquets, receptions or similar events, if: - i. attendance serves a legitimate business purpose; - ii. the person extending the invitation or a representative of the organization is in attendance; and - iii. the value is reasonable and the invitations infrequent; - h. communication to the offices of a Member, including subscriptions to newspapers, and periodicals; and - i. sponsorships and donations for community events organized or run by a Member or by a third party on behalf of a Member and subject to the limitations set out in the Code of Conduct respecting Council Member-organized community events, where all costs are incurred and where all such events occur on or before Nomination Day.
+- a.
+Gift means money, fee, advance, payment, gift, gift certificate, promise to pay, property, travel, accommodation, entertainment, hospitality or any other personal benefit connected directly or indirectly with the performance of a Member's duties of office, but excludes: - i.
+Compensation authorized by law; - ii.
+Political contributions otherwise reported by law, in the case of Members running for office; - iii.
+Services provided by persons volunteering their time; - Contributions of value that are specifically addressed in other provisions of this Code - v.
+Gifts provided to the City of Mississauga and which are logged, archived and/or publically displayed as such. - b.
+A Gift provided with the Member's knowledge to a Family Member or to a Member's staff that is connected directly or indirectly to the performance of the Member's duties, is deemed to be a Gift to that Member.
+Gifts provided for the use and enjoyment of a Member's staff member are subject to the staff code of conduct applicable to that person. - c.
+Token of Appreciation means such gifts or benefits that normally accompany the responsibilities of office and are received as an incident of protocol or social obligation, or which are a suitable memento of a function honouring the Member. - d.
+Official Hospitality means food, lodging, transportation and entertainment provided by Provincial, Regional and local governments or political subdivisions of them, by the Federal government or by a foreign government within a foreign country or at a conference, seminar or event where the Member is either speaking or attending in an official capacity at an official event (such as at meetings of AMO, FCM, or conducted by providers of continuing education). - e.
+Business Hospitality means food and beverages consumed at lunch/dinner meetings, banquets, receptions or similar events, if: - i. attendance serves a legitimate business purpose; - ii. the person extending the invitation or a representative of the organization is in attendance; and - iii. the value is reasonable and the invitations infrequent; - f. \square Publications \square means communication to the offices of a Member, including subscriptions to newspapers, and periodicals.